liamhauw/liamhauw.github.io/content/authors/admin/_index.md

 website: ""
 ---

 Liam Hauw is multimedia system engineer at OPPO.
-His research interests include computer graphics and engineering.
+His research interests include rendering and game engine.
 He is in the graphics and XR group, which optimizes the graphics quality and performance of mobile games.